 Nextiva is a dependable cloud-based virtual phone number provider and unified communications platform for small and midsize businesses.
-It combines a modern cloud phone system with voice, SMS/MMS, team chat, video meetings, and analytics—now with growing AI-powered automation—backed by responsive, knowledgeable support.
+It combines a modern cloud phone system with voice, business texting, team chat, video meetings, and analytics—plus growing AI-powered capabilities on select products and plans—backed by responsive, knowledgeable support.

 Nextiva Pros and Cons